thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 1. They share their IP range.
 However that is not sustainable because the same IP might be used by different services, IP ranges may change, geolocation imposes to register IPs in multiple countries, and when they start allowing other companies to use their platform they loose control of their public facing reputation.
-2. They define a User Agent per {{Section 10.1.5 of RFC9110}}.
+2. They define a User Agent per {{Section 10.1.5 of HTTP}}.
 Like curl uses `curl/version`, or Chrome uses `Mozilla/5.0 ...
 Chrome/113.0.0.0`.
 An issue is this header is spoofable, and realistically automated agents are likely to use Chrome's user agent because otherwise they are challenged
 3. They go to every website on the Internet and share a secret with them like a Bearer from  {{!RFC6750}}.
 This is